Paarroo/Final_Project_THP_Fullstack_Ruby0nRails_CineRoom/README.md

 ## 🙏 Acknowledgments

 - **The Hacking Project (THP)** - For providing comprehensive full-stack development training
-- **Winny Drancourt** - For technical mentorship and guidance throughout the project
 - **Rails Community** - For the amazing framework and ecosystem
 - **Stripe** - For secure payment processing infrastructure
 - **Heroku** - For reliable cloud hosting platform